-Qualifying activities and calculating research credits isn’t for the faint of heart.
-In this half day online class, Mark Dunning will help tax, finance, accounting and other interested professionals make sense of these lucrative credits and the many nuances in claims for CPE4U.
+On December 7, Mark Dunning, partner at TaxOps Minimization, will present a half-day class on qualifying activities and calculating research credits, a task not for the faint of heart.
+Tax, finance, accounting and other interested professionals can learn how to make sense of these lucrative credits and the many nuances in claims in this timely CPE4U program.

 Tuesday, December 7, 2021 | Register